Featured TPMS Tip: 2009 – 2017 Hyundai Elantra, Elantra Coupe and Elantra Touring

 When the low tire pressure warning light comes on the air pressure of all tires needs checked and adjusted to the specified cold pressure listed on the vehicle certification label (found on the driver’s door or door pillar).
 If the tire is damaged, repair as necessary.
 Ensure the warning light goes off (this may take up to four minutes if the tire is not rapidly re-inflated).
 If the warning light stays on, recheck tire pressure.
 If tire pressure is OK, turn the wheel a quarter turn and wait another four minutes (the sensor may be in an RF null).
-If the warning light is still on or if the TPMS warning indicator is lit, there is a malfunction in the TPMS.
+If the hyundai elantra tire pressure light is still on or if the TPMS warning indicator is lit, there is a malfunction in the TPMS.

 NOTE: If the tire pressure sensor is replaced, it will need to be initiated.
 The TPMS is not affected by wheel and tire rotation.
 When the low tire pressure warning light comes on, check the air pressure of all tires and adjust to the ….